 In summary, the purpose of this chapter is to help you verify that your system is performing well and to provide information to aid you in maintaining performance at an acceptable level.
-Detailed problem analysis of a system that already performs well is not discussed.
 For information on detailed problem analysis, refer to Chapters 4 and 5.